prio-data/conflictcartographer/README.md

 backend code, and compiled frontend code.

 The app is being used to gather data about conflict risk from expert informants.

+## Development

+Please see the [wiki](prio-data/conflictcartographer/wiki) for information about how to run and maintain Conflict Cartographer.